BainbridgeArtisanResourceNetwork/How-Tos/Filaments for 3D Printing.md

     - Jessie brand filaments, consistent material, and good color selection
     - Prusament brand filaments, made in US, in 1Kg and 2Kg spools
     - 3DX Tech Advanced Materials including:
-      - PPS (Polyphenylene Sulfide), PSU, PPSU, Carbon Fiber PEKK-A (PolyEtherKetoneKetone), CarbonX PA6+CF
+      - PPS (Polyphenylene Sulfide), PSU, PPSU, CarbonX PA6+CF

   - [Protopasta](http://proto-pasta.com/)
     - filaments filled with various metals, the idea being you can get a metal patina (like rust) on your printed part.